Skip to main content

 How many TOPS do you really get in real workloads?

-Marketing TOPS numbers are notoriously detached from end-to-end FPS.
-We measured each accelerator's effective TOPS by running a fixed YOLOv8s-640 INT8 model and back-calculating from sustained throughput.
+Marketing TOPS numbers are notoriously detached from end-to-end FPS. cited sources record each accelerator's effective TOPS by running a fixed YOLOv8s-640 INT8 model and back-calculating from sustained throughput.
 Theoretical TOPS = nominal chip rating; effective TOPS = (parameters × 2 × FPS) / 1e12, accounting for the actual MAC count of the model.

 AcceleratorNominal TOPSYOLOv8s-640 FPSEffective TOPS (sustained)Utilization